bowosc/OTTER-MCU/README.md

 (http://www.youtube.com/watch?v=a2BAeu-PlXg)

 ### Architecture
 I built the OTTER for a computer architecture course I took (CPE 233), submitting it with a small group for one of our final projects (we each built our own MCUs, demonstrating programmability on one of them).
+Each member of the group built their own OTTER, and we submitted one.
+This is mine.
 The OTTER's original architecture was designed by Prof. Joseph Callenes-Sloan and the assembler manual was written by Prof. James Mealy and Prof. Paul Hummel.

 All code in the OTTER is my own, with the exception of the otter_memory module written by Prof. Paul Hummel.